Azure/Cloud-Native/website/blog-cnny/2023-02-07/index.md

 ## Implement secrets using Azure Key Vault

-It's a well known fact that Kubernetes secretes are just base64-encoded values and not secure especially if malicious users have access to your Kubernetes cluster.
+It's a well known fact that Kubernetes secretes are not really secrets.
+They're just base64-encoded values and not secure, especially if malicious users have access to your Kubernetes cluster.

 In a production scenario, you will want to leverage an external vault like [Azure Key Vault]((https://azure.microsoft.com/products/key-vault/)) or [HashiCorp Vault](https://www.vaultproject.io/) to encrypt and store secrets.

 With AKS, we can enable the [Secrets Store CSI driver](https://secrets-store-csi-driver.sigs.k8s.io/) add-on which will allow us to leverage Azure Key Vault.